ChongWuLab/CMO/README.md

   cd CMO-1.0
   ~~~

-- Download the [constructed weights](); unzip it and put into the CMO directory.
+- Download and unzip the [constructed weights]().
 (The link will be available after the manuscript has been accepted.)

 ## <a name="Analysis"></a>Typical analysis and output